Mind Your Change: Strategies for Handling Transitions in Life

 The past does not equal the future

 One change can create a snowball effect, triggering change in your environment, behavior, capabilities, beliefs and values, identity and purpose.
 A new environment may require different behaviors, which can only be successfully changed by developing new competencies.
-And change eventually impacts your values, self-perception and goals, too.
+And change eventually impacts your values, self-perception and goals.
 Which is why what worked for you in the past may not necessarily work in the future.
 By adopting a growth and success strategy mindset, change will become an inevitable and exciting part of life.
 With a growth mindset, you will begin to see opportunity in the midst of all the change.
 “When you recognize that there is potential within whatever change is happening, then anything becomes possible,” Heron says.

-Keep in mind the big picture without getting stuck in details
+Keep the big picture in mind without getting stuck in details

 People can get either overwhelmed by the big picture (where you are going) or bogged down in the details (how you get there).
 Either can make it difficult to move forward.
 When you’re not sure precisely where you’re going, start, for example, by taking just three small action steps.
 This will help prevent paralysis by the unknown destination or analysis of the details.

 If you’re looking for things to remain the same, first recognize that things need to be different and that difference is going to make you uncomfortable.
 Start to identify things that are the same amid all the difference, so your unconscious mind can start to align with what is the same.
 Knowing that something — but not everything — is going to be different and that it’s okay not to know what the end is going to be will help you become more flexible and embrace the things that are changing.